matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 So, what I've finally settled on doing is just explaining why Perl is the way it is.
 If after this explanation, you are unconvinced and you still don't like Perl, so be it.
 But at least, instead of saying "Perl sucks", you'll be able to say "Ah, now I see *why* Perl does this.
-It still sucks."
+But it still sucks."

 Three notes before we begin: